agnese-git/slider-app/README.md

 **Setting up the Slider app**

 ## Prerequisites:
-  yarn needs to be installed
+  yarn needs to be installed and styled-components added

 ## 1) Open the Terminal